elyosis/rest-countries-api/README.md

 All icons used in this project were created by Alessio Atzeni, from his [Metrize](https://www.alessioatzeni.com/metrize-icons/) and [Meteocons](https://www.alessioatzeni.com/meteocons/) icon sets.

+A live version of the app can be seen [here](https://rest-countries-api-elyosis.netlify.app/).

 ## Overview

 ### The challenge